submission1176/Benchmarking-VLMs-Consistency-and-Robustness-in-Real-World-and-AI-Generated-Risky-Images/README.md

-# Benchmarking VLMs on Affective and Discomfort Risks in Real World and AI-Generated Images
+# Benchmarking VLMs Consistency and Robustness in Real-World and AI-Generated Risky Images

 ## Abstract